-In some ways, writing a Charles Schwab review isn’t much different now than it would have been in the 1970s.
+In some ways, reviewing Charles Schwab isn’t much different now than it would have been in the 1970s.

 Guided by the philosophy of its founder, the Charles Schwab Corporation has been an industry leader for decades when it comes to disrupting the status quo to better serve its customers.